neeler/colormotion/README.md

 # colormotion

-`colormotion` is a Node.js module that generates dynamic color palettes.
+`colormotion` is a JavaScript library that generates dynamic color palettes.
 Its primary use case is for generating color palettes that change over time, such as for animations or visualizations in LED art.

+Compatible with Node.js and browser environments.

 It supports many different color interpolation methods: